StackVista/stackstate-docs/setup/upgrading.md

 ### Upgrade to 4.2.0

-The following configuration changes must be manually processed if you are using a customised version of a file:
+The following configuration must be added after upgrade:

 * **etc/application_stackstate.conf**
     * Added new mandatory parameter `stackstate.web.baseUrl`.
-This is the public URL of StackState and is exposed via the [UI script API](/develop/reference/scripting/script-apis/ui.md#function-baseurl).
+This is the public URL of StackState and is exposed via the [UI script API](/develop/reference/scripting/script-apis/ui.md#function-baseurl) and is how stackstate is reachable from external machines.
+You can manually create a system environment variable called `STACKSTATE_BASE_URL` or add the value manually as a string in the `application_stackstate.conf` file.

+The following configuration changes must be manually processed if you are using a customised version of a file:

 * **etc/stackstate-receiver/application.conf**
     * Renamed the namespace `stackstate`.
 This is now `stackstate.receiver`.